The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Generic Framework

 \subsection{Renormalization group}

-The renormalization group (RG) approach \citep{suslov1982,thouless1983c,ostlund1984,niu1986,niu1990,lang1995,szabo2018,jagannathan2021,goncalves2022a,goncalves2023a} investigates the relevance of renormalized coefficients by iterating the rational approximations of the QP parameter.
-Through this process, the RG determines the asymptotic behavior of the target eigenstates.
-With the rational approximation, the approximated Hamiltonian exhibits a periodic structure, where the energy dispersion becomes a periodic function of quasi-momentum $\kappa_{x}$ and $\kappa_{y}$.
-To systematically investigate how the dispersion coefficients evolve as the system size increases, we compute the characteristic determinant $P^{(n)}=|{\cal H}^{(n)}-E|$ at a target energy $E$ for a given $L=F_{n}$, which is given by
+The renormalization group (RG) approach \citep{suslov1982,thouless1983c,ostlund1984,niu1986,niu1990,szabo2018,jagannathan2021,goncalves2022a,goncalves2023a} investigates the relevance of renormalized coefficients by iterating the rational approximations of the QP parameter. {In particular, Ref.~\cite{goncalves2023a} introduced a new RG framework formulated directly in terms of renormalized coefficients, rather than conventional scaling of wave functions, and this new approach will be adopted in the present work.} Specifically, one takes a rational sequence $\alpha^{(n)}=p_n/q_n$ to define a sequence of periodic Hamiltonians $H^{(n)}$, which approach the quasiperiodic regime only at the irrational limit $\alpha=\alpha^{(\infty)}$.
+The RG flow to $n\rightarrow\infty$ determines the properties of the states at quasiperiodic regime.
+With the rational sequence, the energy dispersion of $H^{(n)}$ is a periodic function of quasi-momenta $\kappa_{x}$ and $\kappa_{y}$ (in the above 2D mapped space).
+To systematically investigate how the relevant coefficients flow as the system size increases, we compute the characteristic determinant $P^{(n)}=\det|{\cal H}^{(n)}-E|$ at a target energy $E$ for a given size $L=q_{n}$, which yields